A Principled Path to Fitted Distributional Evaluation: FDE methods for general state-action space

 Now, we will assume multi-dimensional return ($d\geq 1$), but still bounded.
 Here, we use $\divergence=\MMD_\beta^2$ with $\beta\in(1,2)$, which we name as Energy FDE. $\MMD_\beta$ is the MMD \eqref{eq:MMD_definition} with the following

 Unlike the tabular setting (supported by Theorem \ref{thm:tabular}) where we could apply $\beta\in(0,1)$, we have to limit to $\beta\in(0,1)$.
 But we can extend the result into $\beta=1$ (second statement of Corollary \ref{cor:mmdbeta_convergence}).
-Considering that $l_2^2=\frac{1}{2}\MMD_{\beta=1}^2$ for $d=1$ \citep{bellemare2017cramer}, Energy FDE can be viewed as an extension of Cramer FDE.
+Considering that $l_2^2=\frac{1}{2}\MMD_{\beta=1}^2$ for $d=1$ \citep{bellemare2017cramer}, Energy FDE can be viewed as an extension of Cram\'{e}r FDE.
 Proofs and detailed bounds are in Appendix \ref{proof:mmdbeta_convergence}.

 \begin{corollary} Under Assumptions \ref{assp:completeness}, \ref{assp:coverage}, our estimator \eqref{def:objective_functions} based on $\divergence=\MMD_\beta^2$ with $\beta\geq 1$ can achieve the following bound in bounded support of $\mathbb{R}^d$,